vyomrastogi/vr-blog-source/content/cloud-native/k8s/basics.md

 ---
-title: "Basics"
+title: "Kubernetes"
 menuTitle: Basics
 weight: 1
 ---

-## Kubernetes

 ### What?
 Kubernetes is a container orchestration or container management tool.
 From [K8s.io](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/),

->>> Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+> Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

 ### Why?
 Kubernetes helps in container management and provides with a framework to support multiple features of distributed, resilient and scalable system.